The Link Between Gluten And Back Pain

 There is scant information in the medical literature on the relationship between low back pain and celiac disease, but what is available is worthy of mention.
 In a 2010 study evaluating back pain and sacroiliitis (inflammation in the joints around the tailbone), 70% of adult celiac patients were found to have changes or involvement of the sacroiliac joints.
 All of these people were on a gluten-free diet and had no gastrointestinal symptoms, yet these changes were still seen.

 There are a few other case reports on celiac patients with osteopenia or osteoporosis who had back pain as their initial presenting symptom of celiac disease.
 Beyond that, there is very little information to say what the incidence of low back pain is in celiac disease prior to or after diagnosis.
-Anecdotally, I do see low back pain as a manifestation of celiac disease and it commonly resolves after diagnosis and initiation of a gluten-free diet.
+Anecdotally, I do see low back pain as a manifestation of celiac disease and it commonly resolves after initiation of a gluten-free diet.
 It also frequently recurs if gluten is ingested.

 Why would people with celiac disease experience back pain?